supertestnet/handcrank/README.md

 5. A new person claims they now own Alice’s deposit and says they want to withdraw it
 6. The covenant lets 51% of miners send the coins anywhere after a delay of 3 months
 7. Any bitcoin miner can check the new person’s claim and start sending them Alice’s deposit
-8. During the delay, any miner who rejects the claim can reset the delay to 6 months
+8. During the delay, any miner who rejects the claim can reset the delay to add 6 more months
 9. During the delay, the rightful owner is supposed to say where the money should *really* go
 10. After the delay miners send the money to its rightful owner or take it if they never spoke up